 - Factory-produced major components, enabling improved quality control while reducing per unit costs.

 It is the only U.S. company actively producing TRISO fuel today and was awarded additional DOE assistance to design a commercial scale “TRISO-X” fuel fabrication facility and submit a Nuclear Regulatory Commission license application for the facility by mid-2021.

-The company plans to complete TRISO-X Facility construction by the mid-2020s.
+The company plans to complete the TRISO-X Facility construction by the mid-2020s.
 Since the TRISO uranium particle is the basis for multiple advanced reactor fuel designs, the TRISO-X Facility could become a key enabler for deployment of the U.S. advanced reactor industry over the next several years.